Natalija Stevens, Psychotherapeutic Counsellor & Supervisor

 The work I do with clients can be short term or long term, depending on what we decide together.

-I also offer counselling in an outdoor setting for those who feel that the natural environment is more suitable to their needs.
+Counselling is offered in an outdoor setting for those who feel that the natural environment is more suitable to their needs.
 Clients do not need to be super fit as this can be anything from a gentle walk to focusing on a particular part of Nature.
 All usual consideration around boundaries, confidentiality and ethics still stand as for any indoor counselling.

 Training, qualifications & experience